farfromsouls/ScrumTogether/README.md

-# ToDoList
+# Scrum

-This is my implementation of the popular ToDoList application.
+This is my implementation of the popular scrum applications.
 The main technologies I chose for this project are Django, React and Aiogram.
 In the photos below you can see in detail how this project works and how you can run it yourself.

 # Usage